cdklabs/decdk/docs/architecture/decisions/0003-types-and-properties-use-jsii-nomenclature.md

 We do not have to convert between different nomenclature styles.

-Users have to adapt their mental model when writing deCDK templates, compared to plain CloudFormation templates.
+Users have to adapt their mental model when authoring deCDK templates, compared to plain CloudFormation templates.